-Organizations that want to issue payments to consumers without asking for banking information can pursue an alias-based payments solution, like Zelle, which allows person-to-person (P2P) and business-to-consumer (B2C) payments using an email address or mobile phone number.
+Organizations that want to issue payments to consumers without asking for banking information can pursue an alias-based payments solution, like Zelle, which allows person-to-person (P2P) and business-to-consumer (B2C) payments using an email address or U.S. mobile phone number.

-“Infrequent payments to consumers are common – things like rebates, refunds, insurance payments, etc.” Kruis says.
+“Payments to consumers are common – things like rebates, refunds, insurance payments, etc.” Kruis says.
 “Collecting email addresses and phone numbers from individuals is a far more common practice than collecting bank account information for most organizations.”

 Zelle doesn’t work for everyone, however.
 It’s not an option for business-to-business (B2B) payments yet, and it isn’t ideal for real-time payments.
 Those that are new to the service must register for an account and may wait up to three days for validation.
-In addition, it might create new risks for payers.

 “If you’re not already collecting customer email addresses and cell phone numbers, you need to start,” Kruis says.
 “And with that comes consideration for how you’re collecting, storing and validating them.
 These are irrevocable payments.
 There’s no way for you to know who in the entire United States that payment is settling to if you send it to the wrong email address or cell phone number.”